Equivariant instanton homology: Introduction

 Here finite type means that it is a direct sum of finitely many simple pieces: for $\overline{DCI}^+$, they are $R$ with trivial $U$-action and $R\llbracket U^*\rrbracket$, where $U$ contracts against $U^*$; for $\overline{DCI}^-$, they are $R$ with trivial $U$-action and $R[U]$ with canonical $U$-action.

 It is by passing through this isomorphism that we show that the isomorphisms Theorem \ref{intro-admiss} above preserve the $U$-action; this is Corollary \ref{admiss-U}.

-While more complicated than the Tate calculations for admissible bundles, we are able to exploit the isomorphisms above to calculate instanton Tate homology for an arbitrary rational homology 3-sphere in Section.3.
+While more complicated than the Tate calculations for admissible bundles, we are able to exploit the isomorphisms above to calculate instanton Tate homology for an arbitrary rational homology 3-sphere in Chapter \ref{sec:ex-tate}.

 \begin{theorem} Let $(Y,E,\sigma)$ be a rational homology 3-sphere equipped with $U(2)$-bundle and signature datum, and suppose $R$ is a PID in which $2$ is invertible.

 We write $R[H^2(Y)]$ to mean the group algebra of the finite group $H^2(Y;\mathbb Z) \cong H_1(Y;\mathbb Z)$.
 If $c = c_1 E \in H^2(Y)$, there is an action of $\mathbb Z/2$ on $H^2(Y)$ given by the involution $x \mapsto c-x$.
 Further define an action of $\mathbb Z/2$ on the ring $R[U^{1/2}, U^{-1/2}]$, acting on the basis by $U^{n/2} \mapsto (-1)^n U^{n/2}$.
 Here $|U^{1/2}| = -2$.